Mte90/GlotDict/README.md

 * Firefox [Instruction](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox): [Download](https://addons.mozilla.org/it/firefox/addon/glotdict/)
 * Chrome [Instructions](https://support.google.com/chrome_webstore/answer/2664769?hl=en): [Download](https://chrome.google.com/webstore/detail/glotdict/jfdkihdmokdigeobcmnjmgigcgckljgl)

+# Spell Checking?

+If you are looking for spell checking we recommend [Grammarly](https://www.grammarly.com/) and [LanguageTool](https://languagetool.org/) as they both provide browser extensions for spelling and grammar checking.

 # Update times and release

 When the developer of the extension think that a new release is ready and tested they create a new release and publish on Firefox and Chrome addons store.